 It’s common to see dogs scratching a carpet.
 This usually isn’t something to worry about, as digging and scratching are natural behaviours for our canine companions.

 Carpet scratching often isn’t a desirable behaviour though.
-Sharp toenails can destroy carpet fibres and pull threads from rugs.
+Dogs have sharp toenails that can destroy carpet fibres and pull threads from rugs.
 Many dog owners also find carpet digging frustrating when trying to relax.

-Additionally, excessive scratching can signify something wrong with your pet.
+Additionally, excessive carpet scratching can signify something wrong with your dog.
 For example, bored or stressed dogs are more likely to scratch the carpet.
 Certain medical conditions can also make this behaviour more likely.

 This article will go through the most common reasons why a dog scratches the carpet.
-We’ve also included tips for reducing scratching, although it can be hard to stop this natural behaviour completely.
+We’ve also included tips for reducing scratching, although it can be hard to completely stop this natural dog behaviour.

 Does your dog often dig and turn in circles before resting?
 If so, carpet scratching is probably your dog’s way of preparing a resting spot.